Konsentus/action.assume-ecr-login/README.md

 - `AWS_ACCOUNT_ID`: The account number of the AWS account in which the ECR repository exists.
 - `AWS_ACCESS_KEY_ID`: The AWS Access Key ID of a user with permission to assume the **AWS_ACCOUNT_ROLE**.
 - `AWS_SECRET_ACCESS_KEY`: The AWS Secret Access Key that pairs with the `AWS_ACCESS_KEY_ID`.

+## Input Parameters

-- `ENVIRONMENT` : The environment which the tests are to be run against.
+- `environment` : The environment which the tests are to be run against.
-- `TESTS_IMAGE` : The image which contains the tests and test runner.
+- `image` : The image which contains the tests and test runner.

 **Suggestion**: Store your AWS account details in [Secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)